astral-sh/uv/docs/guides/integration/pytorch.md

     ```toml
     [[tool.uv.index]]
-    name = "torch-rocm"
+    name = "pytorch-rocm"
     url = "https://download.pytorch.org/whl/rocm6.2"
     explicit = true
     ```

-Note that we also specify the `explicit` option: this prevents packages from being installed from that index unless explicitly pinned to it (see the step below).
-This means that only PyTorch will be installed from this index, while all other packages will be looked up on PyPI.
+Note the `explicit` option: this prevents packages from being installed from that index unless explicitly pinned to it (see the step below).
+This means that only PyTorch will be installed from this index, while all other packages will be looked up on PyPI (the default index).

 ## Pin PyTorch to the custom index

-Now we need to pin specific PyTorch versions to the appropriate indexes.
-We do this by adding/editing the `sources` section in the `pyproject.toml`.
+Now you need to pin specific PyTorch versions to the appropriate indexes.
+The `tool.uv.sources` table in the `pyproject.toml` is a mapping that matches a package to a list of indexes inside of which to look.
+Note that you need to create a new entry for every library you want to install.
+In other words, if your project depends on both PyTorch and torchvision, you need to do as follows:

 === "CPU-only"